 Greenhouse Gas Regulation

-We are concerned the CPP seeks emissions reductions that are beyond the U.S Environmental Protection Agency’s legal authority and that could increase our energy costs, decrease the reliability of the electric system, and set adverse precedent for potential GHG regulation of our industry.
+We are concerned the CPP seeks emissions reductions that are beyond the U.S. Environmental Protection Agency’s legal authority and could increase our energy costs, decrease the reliability of the electric system and set adverse precedent for potential GHG regulation of our industry.
 The forest products industry manufacturing sector spent over $10 billion on electricity and purchased fuels in 2014.
-Because we operate in a highly competitive global market, increases in our energy costs can significantly harm the competitiveness of our industry.
+Because we operate in a highly competitive global market, increases to our energy costs can significantly harm the competitiveness of our industry and harm our ability to provide high paying manufacturing jobs in the many rural communities in which we operate.
 In addition, AF&PA is concerned about the potential adverse precedent that could be set if the final rule retains the “beyond the fence line” measures that seek emission reductions at unreasonable costs and at the expense of reliability.

-Our industry’s products and how we produce and use biomass energy are all part of the sustainable carbon cycle.
-Although EPA acknowledges that biomass energy can have climate benefits compared to using fossil fuels, EPA’s CPP sets up significant hurdles for states to qualify their use of biomass energy as a compliance measure.
+Our industry’s production and use of biomass energy are all part of the sustainable carbon cycle.
+Although EPA acknowledges that biomass energy can have positive climate benefits, the CPP sets up significant hurdles for states to qualify their use of biomass energy as a compliance measure.

 In addition, EPA’s revised accounting framework for biogenic carbon dioxide emissions and the accompanying policy guidance released in November 2014 acknowledge the carbon benefits from certain forest products manufacturing residuals.
 After years of consideration, EPA has not provided the regulatory certainty required for the forest products industry ensuring that its biomass energy is considered carbon neutral.

 Congress has considered and should adopt legislation to provide our industry the legal certainty it needs regarding the carbon neutrality for all manufacturing residuals and sustainably-derived biomass.